 ex libris

-An art exhibition featuring found windows by Eddie Hall
+A library art exhibition featuring found windows by Eddie Hall

 Berlin artist Eddie Hall is pleased to present ex libris an exhibition of fifteen art pieces created working with reclaimed windows.
 His work combines the rigid uniformity of hard-edge painting with themes of architectural abstraction and design.
 These works are all made on reclaimed windows and experimenting in glass painting techniques.
 The overall result is a body of work exhibiting bold colors that delves into the interplay between matte painted surfaces and glass.

-** Special Event ** Tuesday, August 5, 5-7pm
+** Special Event ** Wednesday August 6, 6-8pm

 The Art of Mindfulness